-The first recipient of this award is Sharad Goyal, M.D., Associate Professor at the Rutgers Cancer Institute.
+The first recipient of this award is Sharad Goyal, M.D., Associate Professor at the Rutgers Cancer Institute of New Jersey.
 Through this new award, Dr. Goyal and his team will seek to determine if ionizing radiation exposure leads to increased risk of lung cancer in women as compared to men.

 Alpha-1 Research, an American Lung Association and Alpha 1 Foundation Collaboration

 Alpha-1 antitrypsin deficiency is a rare genetic disorder that is passed on in families and affects the lungs, liver and skin.
 When this condition affects the lungs, it causes emphysema, a part of chronic obstructive pulmonary disease (COPD) along with chronic bronchitis.
 The Lung Association is co-funding a joint award to encourage research on advancing the understanding of alpha-1 antitrypsin deficiency and to support research aimed at developing novel medical treatments, advancing current treatment options or finding a cure for alpha-1.
 We are currently co-funding a research grant with the Alpha-1 Foundation examining the effect of smoke exposure on lung inflammation in a mouse model of apha-1 deficiency.